Hello and welcome. Thank you for visiting my Hertfordshire counselling and psychotherapy site.

-We are living through rocky times, and I understand that for some people it's more challenging and anxiety provoking than anything they have ever faced before.
-Maybe you have been affected by bereavement or other losses, or face big life decisions which you didn't expect to have to make yet, if at all.
-Finding a new normal when nobody has a blue-print of how to do it means rethinking a lot of what we have taken for granted and that can be stressful.
+We have all lived through rocky times, especially over the last two years and I know that for some people it has been more challenging and anxiety provoking than anything they have ever faced before.
+Maybe you yourself have been affected personally by bereavement or other losses, or face big life decisions which you didn't expect to have to make yet, if at all.
+Finding a new normal when nobody has a blue-print of how to do it means rethinking a lot of what we have taken for granted and that can be difficult.
 I do believe though that humans are infinitely adaptable and can survive and thrive.
-Sometimes a little help, well, helps.
+Sometimes a little help can help along the way.

 Counselling and psychotherapy broadly mean the same thing - a chance to explore your problems in the company of a fellow human being - in this case a trained professional counsellor and psychotherapist who can help you to understand and manage emotional difficulties like stress, anger, depression or loss of confidence.
 Counselling and psychotherapy can also help with problems which are harder to define, such as a general feeling of dissatisfaction or unease with life, family or work.